 Start a bird of paradise in a planter 2 to 3 inches larger in diameter than the nursery pot.
 When selecting a container, choices include plastic, wood, and glazed and unglazed clay materials.
 Keep in mind unglazed clay -- as well as wood -- allows more air circulation around the roots, but it also dries out rapidly in hot, sunny areas.
 The most critical element is drainage so choose a container that has at least 1 hole in the bottom to allow water to drain through.
-Use a standard, well-draining potting soil.
+The best soil for bird of paradise is one that won't retain a lot of moisture, so use a standard, well-draining potting soil.

 Grow bird of paradise in containers outdoors on a sunny patio or in a partly shaded spot.
 Anywhere from between two and four hours of sun per day -- partly shaded -- to six or more hours daily -- full sun -- works well for bird of paradise.

 Water as often as needed to keep the soil consistently moist from spring through summer.
 In fall and winter allow the top 1 to 2 inches of soil to dry slightly between waterings.
 Each time you water, use enough so a little extra leeks out the bottom drain holes.
 This helps make sure the roots at the bottom of the pot are getting enough water.

 Overwintering Strelitizia Reginae Indoors